HumanTree92/esx_boatshop/README.md

 # esx_boatshop
+Boat Shop based on ESX

-I did not create the code.
-I only edited the esx_vehicleshop code to create the new shop.
-This code, unlike other versions of vehicleshop that I've seen, doesn't interfere with the original esx_vehicleshop.
+I did NOT create the Code.
+I only edited the esx_vehicleshop code to create this new shop.
+This code unlike most other versions out there do NOT interfere with the Original esx_vehicleshop.

+This Boat Shop works just like esx_vehicleshop.
+However tho instead of Players buying Cars they can Buy/Sell Boats.
+I created this because i couldn't find a Boat Shop Script & instead of waiting for others i went ahead & did it myself.

 The personal boat menu can be opened with /pb (like the vehicle shop /pv command).

-[REQUIREMENTS]

-* Auto mode
-  * No need to download another resource
+# Requirement:

 * Player management (billing and boss actions)
   * esx_society => https://github.com/FXServer-ESX/fxserver-esx_society